 The Address Verification System (AVS) is a system designed by bankcard processors used to verify the address of a cardholder.
 The system will check the billing address of the credit card provided by the user with the address on file at the credit card issuing bank.
 The processing network then sends an AVS response code indicating the results of the match to the payment gateway, which would be visible to the merchant.
 AVS only verifies … Read More

-Payment Industry Term: Third-Party Processing - Payment Industry terms can be confusing.
+Payment Industry Term: Originator - Payment Industry terms can be confusing.
 In addition to the hundreds of various interchange fees, payment compliance standards, and complex statements, the merchant is also tasked with understanding industry jargon.
-Third-Party Processing, when used in context with payment processing, means: Third-Party Processing – Processing of transactions by service providers acting under contract to c...
+Originator, when used in context with payment processing, means: Originator – A financial institution that initiates a wire transfer or automated clearing house (ACH) payment. ...
 Read More

 The VeriProcess merchant service audit, processing optimization, and reporting will help your business eliminate unnecessary credit card fees while delivering maximum transparency and measurable results.
 Our approach is simple, but our results are effective.
 Start Saving Today!

 Credit card transactions can usually fit into one of three different categories: Level 1, Level 2 or Level 3 processing – although there may be downgrade fees depending on how the transaction is processed.
 With each level of processing, there is a certain amount of data and requirements needed for verification and authorization.
 This data can range from very limited to very detailed, depending on the type of credit card being processed.
 The more data … Read More